cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 ; for RFC 7049
 Tag0 = #6.0(text .abnf date-time)

-full-date = "full-date" .cat rfc3339
+full-date = "full-date" .det rfc3339
-date-time = "date-time" .cat rfc3339
+date-time = "date-time" .det rfc3339

-; Note the trick of idiomatically starting with a newline, separating ;   off the element in the .cat from the rule-list rfc3339 = ' date-fullyear   = 4DIGIT date-month      = 2DIGIT  ; 01-12
+; Note the trick of idiomatically starting with a newline, separating ;   off the element in the concatenations above from the rule-list rfc3339 = ' date-fullyear   = 4DIGIT date-month      = 2DIGIT  ; 01-12